 Instructions

-Step 2: Into a big mixing bowl, add the orange juice, eggs, oil, vanilla extract, sugar, and orange zest.
+In a large mixing bowl, add the orange juice, eggs, oil, vanilla extract, sugar, and orange zest.
 Mix well until combined.

-Step 3: Add the flour, baking powder, and baking soda, sift the cocoa powder and mix.
+Add the flour, salt, baking powder, and baking soda, sift the cocoa powder and mix.

 For the chocolate orange buttercream: